 disclosure section on the GitLab.com website.

-Please do NOT create publicly viewable issues for suspected security
+WARNING: Do NOT create publicly viewable issues for suspected security vulnerabilities.

 Code of conduct